Rosario Mining Company: Siuna

 Gold mineralization was first discovered in the Siuna area in the late 1800s by indigenous people that reported 'favourable results' from gold panning.
 At the end of the 19th century, José Dámaso Valle, a prospector from León who discovered 14 gold mines and registered them in his name in the Bluefields Registry Office.
 The first organized, small-scale mining was carried out by the La Luz and Los Angeles Mining Company from 1908-1928, during which time an estimated 523,000 short tons grading 0.25 oz/ton gold was produced.

 In 1909, La Luz and Los Angeles Mining Company, owned by James Gilmore Fletcher and his brothers, G. Fred & D. Watson Fletcher and Henry P. Fletcher, acquired a concession for mineral exploitation in Siuna.
 This company was based in Pittsburgh.
 Philander Knox was its lawyer.
 Adolfo Díaz, later President of Nicaragua, acted as secretary of the company from 1901 to 1910.

 In July 1936, the La Luz property was optioned by The Tonopah Mining Company of Nevada, in association with Ventures Limited.
 The option was exercised in July 1938 and a Canadian corporation, La Luz Mines Limited, was formed.
 The cost of purchase, equipment, and operation was in excess of $3,000,000; Tonopah's investment was $240,000 with 120,000 shares of stock or ten percent of the outstanding shares.
 Ventures Limited and its affiliate held the remainder of the stock.
 The chief executives of La Luz Mines Limited were also the chief executives and members of the board of directors of The Tonopah Mining Company of Nevada.
 Ventures Limited was a large stockholder of Tonopah; Thayer Lindsley held the position of president for both companies.
 At the La Luz Mines Limited property, active construction started in November 1938 on a cyanide mill, electric plant, machine and carpenter shops, limekiln and commissary, and river station.
 The mill began operations in August 1939, although no development work was done in the mine during the period.
 The mine was successful showing net profits in the mid and late 1940s.
 In 1952, The Tonopah Mining Company of Nevada sold 6,000 shares of La Luz Mines Limited stock reducing its amount of shares to 114,000.

 La Luz Mines Ltd. operated the gold mine continuously by underground and open pit methods until 1968.
 Production was only halted when a hurricane permanently damaged the mine's hydroelectric plant.
 During this period, an estimated 17 million short tons grading 0.12 oz/ton gold was produced.
-Nonetheless, due to the increase in the price of copper during the Vietnam War, and the discovery of the copper mine in Rosita, this company had the greatest overall earnings in Nicaragua in 1960s.
+Nonetheless, due to the increase in the price of copper during the Vietnam War, and the discovery of the copper mine in Rosita, this company had the greatest overall earnings in Nicaragua in the 1960s.
 In 1973, Rosario Mining Company bought the actions for $1,468,425 (USD).
 In 1978, sales exceeded $61,692 (USD).